By Nicole Erb

 8. You are currently working as a showrunner at the interactive mobile storytelling platform, EPISODE.
 How is the process of writing stories for mobile different than TV?

 Turns out it’s not.
 EPISODE is a cool place that is fostering an online community of writers to tell stories visually.
 For any of the branded product (like MEAN GIRLS or PRETTY LITTLE LIARS) or Episode Originals (like JUVIE or THE ROYAL BABY) I run the room the same way it’s done in TV.
 We take an idea, we flesh it out, we come up with a long story, arc that over the designated number of chapters we’ll have in a season and make sure that the cliffhanger on the story makes the reader feel like they MUST continue reading or die.
 We laugh, we tell personal stories, we argue about plot points and character motivation.
-We work together collaboratively to make the story fun and entertaining
+We work together collaboratively to make the story entertaining.

 The biggest variation in mobile at this point is that the reader gets to make choices along the way in the story that will take them in different directions– something we’re not seeing on TV yet.
 And that leads to variation in the narrative and the character’s journey.
 Sure you can’t do everything that they can on a big budget TV show yet but this is a different medium and it’s growing and evolving and in the future we’ll definitely get there.
 At the end of the day story is story and writing is about communicating that story in the best, most clear and entertaining way possible.
 You can’t do that without writers!